deepdewdeep/PhoneCameraShutter/README.md

 ### Solidworks Software

-To create these enclosures, we rely on **Solidworks**, a professional 3D modeling and design software known for its precision and versatility.
-Key aspects of our enclosure design process using Solidworks include:
+To create these enclosures, I rely on **Solidworks**, a professional 3D modeling and design software known for its precision and versatility.
+Key aspects of my enclosure design process using Solidworks include:

 - **Precision Fit:** Every enclosure is designed to provide a precise fit for all internal components.
 This ensures that the device is securely housed within and well-protected.

-- **Customization:** Solidworks allows us to tailor the enclosures to specific design requirements.
-We can accommodate different button layouts, LED placements, and access points, ensuring flexibility and functionality.
+- **Customization:** Solidworks allows me to tailor the enclosures to specific design requirements.
+I can accommodate different button layouts, LED placements, and access points, ensuring flexibility and functionality.

 - **Durability:** The enclosures are engineered to withstand daily usage and potential impacts, safeguarding the internal electronics effectively.